-Whether you need help filing an accident claim or believe you may have grounds for a lawsuit, our experienced Lansing & Metro Detroit car accident attorneys are ready to guide you through the legal process.
-We are well-versed in Michigan car accident laws and proudly represent clients in Lansing & Metro Detroit, Livonia, and throughout the state.
+Every year, thousands of people are injured or killed in motor vehicle accidents in Michigan.
+For those involved in serious accidents, the road to recovery can be long and difficult, but working with the right attorney can make a major difference.
+Whether you need help filing an accident claim or believe you may have grounds for a lawsuit, our attorneys at Bahrie Law, PLLC, are ready to guide you through the legal process.
+We are well-versed in Michigan car accident laws and proudly represent clients throughout the state from our two offices in Lansing and Metro Detroit.

-Is Michigan a No-Fault State?
+Is Michigan a no-fault state?

 When it comes to car accident claims, states either follow a fault-based (or “tort”) system or a no-fault system.
 Michigan is a no-fault state, which means you are required to carry no-fault auto insurance.
 Under this system, you will typically turn to your own auto insurance provider, rather than the other driver’s insurance company, to collect compensation after an accident.

 In 2019, Michigan made historic changes to its no-fault laws.
 Notably, it eliminated the mandatory unlimited no-fault insurance rule.
 As of July 1, 2020, motorists in Michigan can choose between maintaining unlimited personal injury protection (PIP) or capping their coverage at $50,000 (if enrolled in Medicaid), $250,000, or $500,000.